There are two types of taxes regarding motor vehicles:

 Note, that a little bit of bargaining in the market for used as well as new cars is rather common in this country.

-The administrative procedure for “normal” imports is more expanded than for importing in conjunction with relocation (see above).
-Apart from the mandatory Dutch registration formalities (see above), car import is confronted with a mixture of different taxes to be paid: certainly BPM, possibly VAT (value added tax) and/or import taxes.
-This depends on the origin of the car (EU, Non-EU) and its status (new or used).
-See RDW.
+The administrative procedure for “normal” imports is more expanded than for importing in conjunction with relocation.
+Apart from the mandatory Dutch registration formalities, car import is confronted with a mixture of different taxes to be paid: certainly BPM, possibly VAT and/or import taxes.
+This depends on the origin of the car and its status.

-Whether this is a cost-efficient option, can roughly be calculated in advance.
-Due to the complexity however, it is advisable to consult companies that offer (car) import services, as well as relocation companies.
+The costs can roughly be calculated in advance.
+Due to the complexity however, it is advisable to consult companies that offer import services and/or relocation companies.

-Sharing a car rather than owning it is becoming increasingly popular, and there are a number of options in Leiden.
+Sharing a car rather than owning it gets increasingly popular.
+The number of share options in Leiden is growing.
 For example: